Frequently Asked Questions

 Our tuning forks are of good quality and we sell American and Indian forks.
 For an honest comparison of our standard good value fork and the more expensive Biosoncis forks see our paper on this.

 The best place to find very reasonably priced ones is buying from China on eBay.
-In US there are shops such as Crystal Tones but their bowls are beautiful, fragile and very very costly.
-Another supplier that is well prices is Thomann (Germany) they ship Worldwide.
+In the US there are shops such as Crystal Tones but their bowls are beautiful, fragile and very very costly.
+Another supplier that is well-priced is Thomann (Germany) they ship Worldwide.
 They sell individual bowls and not sets.

 You can select tuned to 440Hz or 432 Hz (it does not matter which but do not mix the tunings in your set of 3).
 If you can get perfect pitch that is ideal.
 Make sure the bowl you buy is not sharp or flat as it will not make such good musical intervals.